Blog Profiles: Relocation Blogs

 If you found yourself browsing real estate listings in faraway places in 2020, you’re not alone.
 The New York Times reported that Zillow saw visits to for-sale listings climb more than 50% from March to November.

 Some people may be considering making the jump from Zillow surfing to a real-life relocation.
 Maybe your job will allow you to work from anywhere.
-Maybe you want to get out of an expensive city.
-Maybe, like me, you’ve been watching too much “House Hunters” and decide it’s time for life on the beach (it’s not going to happen, but I can dream, right?).
+Perhaps you want to get out of an expensive city.
+Or maybe, like me, you’ve been watching too much “House Hunters” and decide it’s time for life on the beach (it’s not going to happen, but I can dream, right?).

 Whatever the reason, a move is always a big undertaking.
 If you’re considering it, check out these blogs for advice and resources.